liang1232018/mllm/tools/qnn_convertor/README.md

                 "quant_bias":        {"type": "boolean"},
                 "clip_all":          {"type": "boolean"}, # if true, t01m_clip_threshold will not be effected

+                "quantize_vit":      {"type": "boolean"}, # if true, we will quantize vit model

                 "model_config": {
                     "type": "object",
                     "required": [